mikzuit/moodle-auth_dev/README.md

 Download way
 - Download the zip from <https://github.com/cescobedo/moodle-auth_dev/archive/master.zip>
 - Unzip it into  auth/ folder in your Moodle,
-- Rename the new folder "moodle-auth_dev" to "dev"
+- Rename the new folder "moodle-auth_dev-master" to "dev"
 - Enjoy!!!

 FUTURE SCOPE: